CiscoDevNet/sastre/README.md

 Sastre provides utility functions to assist with managing configuration elements in vManage.
 This includes backup, restore and delete vManage configuration items.

+## Important note on backup format changes in v0.30

+The backup database format was changed in Sastre 0.30.
+Backups taken with previous releases cannot be restored using the new release.
+Please check the CHANGES file for further details.

+The latest release using the old backup format was tagged as 'v0.2'.
+If there is a need to use older backups, just git checkout this tag:

+    git checkout v0.2

+In order to return to the latest release:

+    git checkout master

 ## Requirements

 Sastre requires Python 3.6 or newer and the requests pip package.